Real and complexified configuration spaces for spherical 4-bar linkages: The Grashof condition and self-intersection

 The right hand side is exactly the Grashof condition.

 \begin{prop} When no folding angle reaches zero or the infinity, a spherical 4-bar linkage is self-intersected if and only if

 \end{prop}

-\begin{proof} The study of self-intersections of a spherical quadrilateral reduces to study of intersection of two arcs, say, AB and CD.
-These segments intersect if and only if the points A and B lie on opposite sides of the line CD and the points C and D lie on the opposite sides of the line AB.
-The points A and B lie on different sides of CD if and only if the oriented areas of the triangles ACD and BCD have different signs.
-So for a spherical 4-bar linkage ABCD it suffices to compute the oriented areas of all four triangles and to study the pattern of signs.
-Further, the signs of these oriented areas equal to the signs of the rotational angles $x, ~y, ~z, ~w$. \end{proof}
+\begin{proof} The investigation of self-intersections in a spherical quadrilateral can be simplified to examining the intersection of two arcs, say $AB$ and $CD$.
+These arcs intersect if and only if the points $A$ and $B$ are positioned on opposite sides of the line $CD$, and the points $C$ and $D$ are on opposite sides of the line $AB$.
+The points $A$ and $B$ are on different sides of $CD$ if and only if the oriented areas of triangles $ACD$ and $BCD$ have opposite signs.
+Therefore, for a spherical 4-bar linkage $ABCD$, it is sufficient to calculate the oriented areas of all four triangles and analyze the sign pattern.
+Additionally, the signs of these oriented areas correspond to the signs of the rotational angles $x, ~y, ~z, ~w$. \end{proof}

-We have introduced this self-intersection check in the attached MATLAB app.
+We have introduced this self-intersection check in the accompanying MATLAB app \citep{he_elliptic-fun-based_2023-1}.